alexandersokol/sd-model-organizer/README.md

 # SD Model Organizer

-SD Model Organizer is a [Stable Diffusion WebUI](https://github.com/AUTOMATIC1111/stable-diffusion-webui]) extension that allows users to store information about different models needed for Stable Diffusion WebUI, add information, description, own notes and download them.
+SD Model Organizer is a [Stable Diffusion WebUI](https://github.com/AUTOMATIC1111/stable-diffusion-webui]) extension that allows to store and manage own model collections, add information, own notes, previews about model.
+Easily download from any external direct link or shared file link from Google Drive.
+Share own models collection with json file or use remote Firestore database to make it available and synced on several devices.

 ![logo.png](pic/readme/logo.png)